Abandoned Call

 Self-Service

-If your company provides a self-service, customers can complete a transaction or having their query answered without involving any member of the customer service team.
+If your company provides a self-service, customers can complete a transaction or have their query answered without involving any member of the customer service team.

 Session Initiated Protocol (SIP)